Frequencies and Anecdotes

 paperback book called The Electroherbalism Frequency Lists..
 Click here or on the bookcover picture below for details.
 Note that there is nothing in the book which is not also available in electronic format (for free) on this website.

-A Note on the The "New CAFL" - Someone converted the CAFL for use on a function generator that is so cheap the frequencies are entered in KHz.
-Which I don't mind a bit - the CAFL is open source and you can do with it what you want -but I do take offense to a list of rounded- off frequencies in KHz being called the CAFL since it can cause confusion to people with accurate function generators and other frequency devices where the frequencies are entered in Hertz (Hz).
+A Note on the The "New CAFL" - Someone converted the CAFL for use on a function generator that is so inaccurate the frequencies are entered in KHz.
+This means that all frequencies are rounded to the nearest 10Hz.
+Which I don't mind a bit - the CAFL is open source and you can do with it what you want - but I do take offense to a list of rounded-off frequencies in KHz being called the CAFL since it can cause confusion to people with accurate function generators and other frequency devices where the frequencies are entered in Hertz (Hz).
 Note that all frequencies in the Real CAFL and most of the other frequency lists are in Hz unless otherwise noted.

 Introduction to Frequencies and